walterfreeman/ast101/groups.md

 Your group is number 2301.
 Your lab time is Thursday 6:30-7:50 PM.

 Your other group members are:
-* Hope D'Angerio (hsdanger@syr.edu)
 * Reid Thompson (rthomp10@syr.edu)
 * Telusila Vunipola (tmvunipo@syr.edu)
 <br>

-Based on your responses your group will likely be meeting online.
-This week, you should contact each other by email, and arrange to use
+Based on your responses your group will likely be meeting on Main Campus.
+This week, you should contact each other by email, and arrange to meet
-		either the Course Room on Blackboard Collaborate or your own Zoom sessions.
-Next week, once labs start, you should join the Course Room on Blackboard
-	       Collaborate at Thursday 6:30-7:50 PM for your lab.
+               up in person somewhere for Project 1.
+Next week, once labs start, you should meet up in front of Holden Observatory for lab.

 Your group will be completing Project 1 Version B. You may download it from <https://walterfreeman.github.io/ast101/projects/project1B.docx>.